-Attention: The studio will be closed for all services from April 26th through May 1st while I move to a new location.
-You’re welcome to continue to submit tracks for mastering, I will start working on them in the order they were received once I reopen on May 1st.
-Thanks, and my apologies for any inconvenience.
+The studio will be closed from May 28th through June 6th.
+You can continue to submit tracks for mastering during this time, and I will work on them in the order received once I reopen.
+Thanks for your understanding, and my apologies to any inconvenience!

 Currently all mixdown jobs are accepted on a case by case basis, please contact me to discuss your mixdown prior to submitting your files and making the payment.